 The certificate in real estate development offers graduate students in many fields the opportunity to supplement their major areas of study with broad knowledge about making substantially better metropolitan developments.
-The program is also a stand-alone certificate for those full-time and part-time students who just want to focus on real estate development.
+The program is also a stand-alone certificate for those full-time and part-time students who want to focus only on real estate development.
 The program aims to guide students in integrating disciplines that shape the built environment and enhance the quality of life for all people while conserving the natural environment.
 Upon graduation, students are professionals equipped to become the place-makers of the next generation.

 About the Certificate

-It also directly or indirectly affects energy consumption, global climate change, social relations and equity, public finance, foreign policy, capital markets, and personal and corporate wealth creation.
+Real estate development directly or indirectly affects energy consumption, global climate change, social relations and equity, public finance, foreign policy, capital markets, and personal and corporate wealth creation.
 Long a consumer of locally generated finance, it became the newest global financial asset class in the 1990s, joining stocks, bonds, and cash.
 And as recent experience has shown, the collapse of a real estate bubble can cause a severe recession.

-The University of Michigan real estate development program is committed to a different way, a progressive approach to developing real estate and the built environment in the U.S. and world-wide.
+The University of Michigan real estate development program is committed to a different way, a progressive approach to developing real estate and the built environment in the U.S. and worldwide.